rererecursive/jenkins-dynamic-agents/README.md

 # Overview
 Add, connect and remove Jenkins agents from a Jenkins pipeline.

-*Use case:* you may wish to run commands or perform deployments on an EC2 instance.
+*Use case:* you may wish to run commands or perform deployments on a remote server, such as an EC2 instance.
 Instead of installing agents on your servers, you can execute your commands directly on the servers via SSH.

+This is functionally equivalent to the `sshCommand` step from the SSH plugin.

 # Examples

-## Single agent
+## Adding a single agent
 ```groovy
 @Library(['myLibrary']) _